-• Extended overnight trips - Juniors, Cadettes, Seniors, and Ambassadors:
+• Short Trips - Brownies, Juniors, Cadettes, Seniors, and Ambassadors

-Three- or four-nights camping or a stay in a hotel, motel, or hostel within Mountain West Region (Arizona, Colorado, Idaho, Nevada, Utah, and Wyoming).
-Planning a trip to a large museum-many offer unique opportunities for girls to actually spend the night on museum grounds-makes for an exciting experience for girls.
+Spend two to three nights camping or a stay in a hotel, motel, or hostel within Mountain West Region (Arizona, Colorado, Idaho, Nevada, Utah, and Wyoming) that is up to a six-hour drive away from home.
+Girl Scouts can help plan the budget and schedule for these trips.